 The depth values of all fragments generated by the rasterization of a polygon may be offset by a single value that is computed for that polygon.
-The function that determines this value is specified by calling void PolygonOffset(float factor, float units);

-factor scales the maximum depth slope of the polygon, and units scales an implementation dependent constant that relates to the usable resolution of the depth buffer.
+The function that determines this value is specified by calling factor scales the maximum depth slope of the polygon, and units scales an implementation-dependent constant that relates to the usable resolution of the depth buffer.
 The resulting values are summed to produce the polygon offset value.
 Both factor and units may be either positive or negative.